Statistical inference for network samples using subgraph counts

 The power of subgraph counts to study networks stems from their inherent linearity.
 Indeed, products of subgraph counts are but linear combinations of other subgraph counts.
-Intuitively, a product of two subgraph counts will involve counting pairs of copies, and therefore can be recovered by counting the number of copies of all subgraphs that can be induced by a pair of copies.
-More precisely, in the Appendix we show the following: \begin{Lemma}[Linearity of subgraph counts] For any two graphs $F$ and $F'$, there are factors $c_H$ and a set $\mathcal{H}_{FF'}$ of subgraphs---the set of subgraphs that can be obtained using one copy of each $F$ and $F'$ as building blocks---such that for any graph $G$
+Intuitively, first observe that a product of two subgraph counts will involve counting pairs of copies.
+Then, a product of subgraph counts can be recovered by counting the number of copies of all subgraphs that can be induced by a pair of copies.
+More precisely, in the Appendix we show the following, which is implicitly used in \citet{rucinski1988small}: \begin{Lemma}[Linearity of subgraph counts \citep{rucinski1988small}] For any two graphs $F$ and $F'$, there are factors $c_H$ and a set $\mathcal{H}_{FF'}$ of subgraphs---the set of subgraphs that can be obtained using one copy of each $F$ and $F'$ as building blocks---such that for any graph $G$

 \end{Lemma} For instance, as these will be used later on, we have that in {\emph{any}} graph $G$,